Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 ![98003937b9ec42588f1f8a1084a50b22](https://github.com/user-attachments/assets/2b7ab05b-f1b2-4624-a42d-d9258dcfb3bc)
 ##
 **Still a huge WIP but hi!
-I mostly go by Skittles, TwoTime, Hacklord or Ryne!
+I mostly go by Skittles, TwoTime, Hacklord, Ryne or Medkit!
 I also like to be called after other characters i present myself with.
-Please don't call me Foggy / Fog unless we're close or you knew me while i was using that name ; i changed names due to bad experiences.**
+Please don't call me Foggy / Fog unless we're close or you knew me while i was using that name ; i changed names due to bad experiences.
+I do not mind being called Phog/Phoggy though because it's a funi inside joke + a OC i really like.**

 **Bold - Important/hyperfixated/comfort/etc depending on what is bolded**
 ##